Language manual

 (42) // Not a tuple -- just the integer 42

 The empty tuple does exist, and has special meaning.
 It is written () and is known as the unit value.
 The type of () is unit.
-(See Built-in language primitives for more details.)
+(See Built-in language primitives for more on this type.)

 () : unit // unit value